Computational-Psychiatry/3DI/README.md

 - `OUTPUT_VISUALS`: Create the videos that visualize the result of 3D face reconstruction. **NOTE:** The first `SKIP_FIRST_N_SECS` seconds of the video will be blank, this is on purpose.
 Two videos will be produced:
     - a) a video that shows the rendered pose+expression and frontal expression alongside with the input video
     - b) a video that shows the texture alongside the input video
+- `OUTPUT_LANDMARKS_EXP_VARIATION`: `0` or `1`; produce txt file that contains expression related variation at every frame (spatial variation -- not tepmoral)
+- `OUTPUT_FACIAL_PARTS`: `0` or `1`; produce 3 little videos, which are centered around three facial features (left eye, right eye and mouth).
+These videos are produced essentially for the Facial Basis method.
+(Prior to be passed to the Facial Basis method, they need to be registered via the `streg` code)

 ### Command line output
 - `PRINT_EVERY_N_FRAMES`: print the number of processed video frame every N frames.
 E.g., setting it to 100 will print a line every 100 frames